 Gartner predicts that IT spending will reach $3.5 trillion dollars in 2017.
 Companies of all sizes across industries are looking to deliver sound technology investments to meet business goals.
 While most executives realize the impact technology could have on their bottom line, many are delaying adoption.
-For example, in one study, 90% of executives recognized that big data was relevant to their business, yet only 39% reported big data being implemented in their own business.
+For example, in one study, 90% of executives recognized that big data was relevant to their business, yet only 39% reported implementing new technology in their own business.

 So, why are organizations slow to adopt new business technology?